 The relatively new entrant to the current industry is QuickBooks.
 The major benefit of QB is that it can seamlessly integrate with other QB apps, including QuickBooks Accounting, and QuickBooks Pro, and sync inventory for online e-commerce sites with the QB web connector.

 Although I do not understand what format QuickBooks POS uses to store its data, it has a very useful tool for importing the following:

 With plenty of instructions, it also contains some really useful templates.
 The QB POS templates for Customers, Inventory, and Vendors are an Excel spreadsheet containing one worksheet each.

 Extracting Data from Microsoft Dynamics POS

-Basically, there are two methods that can help you to extract data out of Dynamics POS. it includes:
+Two methods can help you to extract data out of Dynamics POS.

-- Using Inventory reports under Reports menu in the Management View/Console
+- Using Inventory reports under the Reports menu in the Management View/Console

 - SQL Queries to get raw data back from the database.